skylerblue333/Loathing-in-the-woes-of-ruthless-the-chosen-one-/manuscript_for_publication.md

 Most importantly, I got more time with my daughters.

-I have always carried a strange respect for the court because of that.
+I have always carried a strange respect for the court but especially after hearing that because of that gift of time.

 At times, disrespecting the judge felt almost like taking God's name in vain—not because a judge is God, but because in that room I understood that one human decision could change the entire shape of a family's future.

+rachet songs that came on my feed I thought on purpose, disrespect a judge I would rip off speakers faster than you could imagine.

 So if that judge ever reads this: